bradbaris/rofl-email-tools/README.md

   gulp images [--hero src/images/{imagefile.jpg|png} --size ###]
   ```

 ### Send test email
+_Read first: Before you do this, you have to upload the images to Salesforce Marketing Cloud and use those CDN URIs for all image assets.
+The test email also does not fill in the `%%template%%` AMPscript tags.
+It is merely for layout and copy proofing._

-Sends out a test email via Gmail via nodemailer.
-Asks you for credentials (not saved), destination email, and template.
+Sends out a test email via GMail via nodemailer.
+Asks you for your GMail credentials (not saved), email recipient, and template.
+Requires an env variable `$TEST_EMAIL_LIST` in the format `"email@address.edu,email@address.edu,[...]"` since Bash can't export arrays as env variables.
+Optional `$CHAMINADE_EMAIL` and `$CHAMINADE_PW` to autofill email credentials.
   ```
   gulp sendmail
   ```

 ### Pull a fresh email list (for Faculty/Staff/Adjuncts)
+Pulls an email list.
+This relies on a few env variables: `$CUH_EMAIL_ENDPOINT` for the CUH API URI for internal emails, and `$CUH_EMAIL_OAUTH` for the OAUTH token.
   ```
   gulp getEmails
   ```

-### What Gulp doesn't do
+## What Gulp doesn't do
+- Right now, basically anything to do with Salesforce.
-- Does not upload your images into Salesforce MarketingCloud.
+  - Does not upload your images into Salesforce Marketing Cloud.
-- Does not create your emails in Salesforce MarketingCloud either.
+  - Does not create your emails in Salesforce Marketing Cloud either.
-- After that, you have to copy the HTML email in, write in the email subject, and use the GUI to send emails.
+  - One currently has to clone a previous email (faster than from scratch), edit the email's Salesforce filename and the email subject, and use the GUI to send emails, especially for the AMPscript templating and Sender Authentication Package.

-### Features currently exploring
+## Features currently exploring
+- May be possible to connect to Salesforce Marketing Cloud via their [FUEL SDK for Node](https://github.com/salesforce-marketingcloud/FuelSDK-Node) to create and send emails automatically.
 - Salesforce [AMPscript](https://help.marketingcloud.com/en/documentation/ampscript/ampscript_syntax_guide/) logic and integration features.
 Social Forwarding?
-- May be possible to connect to Salesforce Marketing Cloud via their [FUEL SDK for Node](https://github.com/salesforce-marketingcloud/FuelSDK-Node) to create and send emails automatically.
-- Uploading and importing email lists to Marketing Cloud automatically [may be possible with Enhanced FTP.](http://www.degdigital.com/insights/exacttarget-training-automate-importing/).
+- Uploading and importing email lists to Salesforce Marketing Cloud automatically [may be possible with Enhanced FTP](http://www.degdigital.com/insights/exacttarget-training-automate-importing/).
 What about uploading images?